matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   the current state of the discussion, along with reasoning for its occurrence.
 - A concern can be raised by a Spec Core Team member at any time, which will block an FCP from beginning.
-An FCP will only begin when 75% of the members of the Spec Core Team team agree on its outcome, and all existing concerns have been resolved.
+An FCP will only begin when 75% of the members of the Spec Core Team agree on its outcome, and all existing concerns have been resolved.
 - The FCP will then begin and last for 5 days, giving anyone else some time to speak up before it concludes.
 On its conclusion, the disposition of the FCP